CogStack/cogstack-platform-toolkit/docs/observability/get-started/quickstart.md

 Thats everything.
 The stack is running and you can see the availability.

+If you can't use the script, see the [Manual Quickstart](../advanced-usage/quickstart-manual.md) to setup your own files.

 ### Optional Step: Probe your own web page
 Now you can look at getting monitoring of your own page

-In your current folder, edit the file `prometheus/scrape-configs/probers/probe-simple.yml` that you downloaded from git.

-Add the following yml to the bottom of the file:
+1. In your current folder, in the file `prometheus/scrape-configs/probers/probe-simple.yml` add the following yml to the bottom of the file:

 ```yaml
 - targets: